 Texts and online resources are available from the library, but students may wish to purchase their own copies.

 The MSc Strategic Digital Marketing draws students from a range of backgrounds who share the common goal of wanting to develop as strategic digital marketers.
 Graduates should greatly enhance their career prospects across a variety of industries in both private and public sectors but may also choose to start up their own business in this growth area.
 Career options include Social Media Lead, Digital Marketing Manager, Digital Strategy Manager, Marketing Manager, Digital Communications Manager or E-Marketing Manager.
+You may also wish to continue your studies with a Masters by Research or PhD.

 Throughout the MSc Strategic Digital Marketing course guest speakers representing employers from public, private and third sector industries and organisations provide students with career advice.
 These sessions will provide you with a broad overview of the different opportunities available to you.